cakephp/docs/en/core-libraries/behaviors/tree.rst

     $data['Category']['name'] =  'Skating';
     $this->Category->save($data);

-When using the tree behavior its not necessary to do any more than set the parent\_id, and the tree behavior will take care of the rest.
+When using the tree behavior it's not necessary to do any more than set the parent\_id, and the tree behavior will take care of the rest.
 If you don't set the parent\_id, the tree behavior will add to the tree making your new addition a new top level entry::